Jay-study-nildana/CSharpWorkShopforBucksCollegeGroup/HomeWork.md

 Note: Reference projects are available in the folder, PracticeCode.

+# Day 6

+Come up with another idea (like the developer estimate) and implement the solution to your idea with at least two classes.

+So, essentially replicate the code from the previous homewokr, but this time, with your own idea.

 # Day 5

 Build the class as per the algorithm discussed in the C Sharp Project, StudentDeveloper